borada-bit/trading_robot/README.md

 ```
 # pairs.json

-This file holds symbols data that robot needs to trade.
-There can be limit or market type orders.
-If limit type is chosen, one must provide time_in_force parameter (FOK - fill or kill, GTC - good till canceled, IOC - immediate or cancel).
-Trade quantity describes how much base asset to trade with each trade.
+This file holds symbols data for trading.
+There can be `limit` or `market` type orders.
+If limit type is chosen, `time_in_force` must be provided (FOK - fill or kill, GTC - good till canceled, IOC - immediate or cancel).
+Trade quantity describes how much base asset is traded each trade.

 ### Example JSON pairs file